Terabee/teraranger_hub_multiflex/README.md

+# DEPRECATION warning

+This package will not be supported in the future.
+To get the latest updates please use [teraranger_array package](https://github.com/Terabee/teraranger_array) with teraranger_multiflex node.

 # TeraRanger hub Multiflex package for ROS

 This repository contains a package for [TeraRanger hub Multiflex](http://www.teraranger.com/products/teraranger-multiflex/) time of flight sensors.